Allen Eskens

-Allen Eskens is an American author of mystery, thriller, and suspense novels.
+Allen Eskens is an American former defense attorney who writes mystery, thriller, and suspense novels.

 Biography

 Eskens grew up in Missouri and now lives in Minnesota.

-Eskens received a Master of Fine Arts degree from Minnesota State University.
-He also had a degree in journalism from the University of Minnesota and a Juris Doctor degree from Hamline University School of Law.
+He received a Master of Fine Arts degree from Minnesota State University.
+He also has a degree in journalism from the University of Minnesota and a Juris Doctor degree from Hamline University School of Law.
 In addition to official degree programs, he has attended the Iowa Summer Writing Festival and The Loft Literary Center in Minneapolis.

-Aside from writing, Eskens works as a criminal defense attorney.
+Aside from writing, Eskens previously worked as a criminal defense attorney.